What is PBIS?

 A key strategy of the PBIS process is prevention.
 The majority of students follow the school's expectations, but not often acknowledged for their positive behavior.
 Through instruction, comprehension and regular practice, all stakeholders use a consistent set of behavior expectations and rules.
-When some students do not respond to teaching of the behavioral rules, PBIS schools view it as an opportunity for re-teaching, not punishing.
+When some students do not respond to the teaching of the behavioral rules, PBIS schools view it as an opportunity for re-teaching, not punishing.

-School-wide Positive Behavior Interventions and Supports (PBIS) is comprised of a broad range of systemic and individualized strategies for achieving important social and learning outcomes while preventing problem behaviors for ALL students.
+School-wide Positive Behavior Intervention and Supports (PBIS) is comprised of a broad range of systemic and individualized strategies for achieving important social and learning outcomes while preventing problem behaviors for ALL students.
 It is a compilation of effective practices, interventions and systems change strategies that have a long history of empirical support.
 PBIS is the integration of four elements: